8 Smart Ways to Keep Your Car and Seats Cool This Summer

 3. Crack the Windows—Strategically

 Leaving your windows rolled up tight turns your car into a sealed oven.
-But if you crack each window slightly—just enough for air circulation—you allow hot air to escape and reduce interior pressure buildup.
+If you open each window a little, you let hot air out.
+This helps with air circulation and lowers pressure inside.

 If you’re concerned about rain or theft, try ventilated window visors.
 They let you keep the windows cracked discreetly without sacrificing security or weather protection.